stopsopa/research-protractor/README.md

 http://elgalu.github.io/2014/run-protractor-against-internet-explorer-vm/#step4

-img copy because article is not new and there is risk that it can disappear: google(Run Protractor Against Internet Explorer VM)
+img copy because article is not new and there is risk that it can disappear: google(Run Protractor Against Internet Explorer VM elgulu)
 ![image copy of page](https://raw.githubusercontent.com/stopsopa/research-protractor/master/doc/ie11-setup.jpg)

 source for IEWebdriver : http://selenium-release.storage.googleapis.com/